wuw-sh/CPS-Counter-MCBE/README.md

 **Thai Language :** [README.th.md](README.th.md)

 ## Project About
 - Add-on for counting clicks per second (CPS), counting left-clicks and right-clicks, Left-clicks only count when hitting an entity or hitting a block.
-Right-click will count only when you place a block, you can modify or add listener event at "CPS Counter/scripts/listeners".
+Right-click will count only when you place a block, **you can modify or add listener event at `"CPS Counter/scripts/listeners"`**.

 ## Project Info
 - This project is GameTest, so it can be used on mobile or computer.
 This project is developed with TypeScript (ts) and compiled into JavaScript (js).